Adillwma/QuantumHarmonics/README.md

 # Part 1 - The Quantum Harmonic Oscillator
-The Quantum Harmonic-Oscillator (QHO) is a quantum mechanical analogue of the classical harmonic oscillator, system that oscillates about an equilibrium position, such as a vibrating diatomic molecule.
+The Quantum Harmonic-Oscillator (QHO) is a quantum mechanical analogue of the classical harmonic oscillator, a system that oscillates about an equilibrium position, such as a vibrating diatomic molecule.
 The QHO is a good example to begin building our simulation, since it has exact analytic solutions we can use to validate our simulations results.

 ## Analytical Solution